Best Single-Premium Life Insurance Companies

 You’re okay with the tax implications and restrictions

-Single-premium insurance policies are taxed differently than traditional policies, which can mean hefty fees and tax implications if you withdraw funds earlier than maturity.
+Single-premium insurance policies are taxed differently from traditional policies, which can mean higher taxes and penalties if you withdraw funds early.

 insurance2 icon